-In terms of mean statistics, medical personnel rated opportunities for growth more highly (on average) than any other variable that was measured.
-In contrast to this, medical personnel rated job security lower than any other variable that was measured.
-On average medical personnel rated overload more highly than organisational support, advancement and propensity to comply with NSI interventions.
-However, the variability in the number of items measuring a variable (e.g. 3 items were used to measured job security) may account for the means.
-As only 3 items were used to measure job security, the average score is low.
-In contrast to this 18 items were used to measure the variable growth opportunities thus resulting in a larger average.
-This has been added as a limitation to the study.

 There was considerable variability between participants in terms of their perceptions of each variable, specifically growth opportunities.
 Growth Opportunities had a large standard deviation thus indicating that individuals rated each variable considerably differently.
 This could be expected due to the variety of types of medical personnel that are included in the sample.
-For example, medical interns may have rated growth opportunities differently to the other types of medical personnel
+For example, medical interns may have rated growth opportunities differently to the other types of medical personnel.

 4.1.2 Examination of Hypotheses: Correlations